 Biorisk: The threat from future disease

 In 2006, The Guardian ordered segments of smallpox DNA via mail.
 If assembled into a complete strand and transmitted to 10 people, a study estimated it could infect up to 2.2 million people (potentially killing 660,000) in 180 days if authorities did not respond quickly with vaccinations and quarantines.17

 In the future, we can imagine diseases even deadlier than smallpox evolving or being created through bioengineering.

 The chance of a pandemic that kills over 100 million people over the next century seems similar to the risk of nuclear war or runaway climate change.
 So it poses a similar threat both to the present generation and future generations.

-But pandemic risk is more neglected.
+But risks from pandemics are more neglected.
 We estimate that about $300bn is spent annually on efforts to fight climate change, compared to $1-$10bn towards biosecurity – efforts to reduce the risk of natural and man-made pandemics.

 At the same time, there’s plenty that could be done to improve biosecurity, such as improving regulation of labs and developing cheap diagnostics to detect new diseases quickly.
 Overall, we think biosecurity is likely more urgent than climate change.